dalealleshouse/algorithms/list_data_structures/README.md

 - *Deletions*: Deleting is subject to the same problems as insertions.
 Items must be stored contiguously; therefore, they have to be shifted either to the left or right to fill the missing void.
+- *Search*: Although sorted arrays can take advantage of [Binary Search](../binary_search), there is no inherit support for search operations other than examining each item individually.

 ## Linked Lists
 #data_structure, #list